-In 2020, Goodwill Industries of the Valleys kept 11 million pounds out of landfills, in our 35 county, 14 city service area in Virginia.
+Goodwill Industries of the Valleys keeps between 10 and 13 million pounds out of landfills each year, in our 35 county, 14 city service area in Virginia.

 By making donating and recycling easy, Goodwill helps to reduce the amount of materials that would otherwise end up in local landfills.